ChauChorHim/Sports-tracking/README.md

 * bev_map_size_h: the height of BEV map
 * others - input_width_, input_height_, score_threshold_, nms_threshold_, confidence_threshold_ are parameters of YOLOv5.
 Please check the documentation of YOLOv5 for more details

+Edit the configuration file `config/badminton_bev_map.json` to describe the points and connections in the BEV map.
+For detailed description, please check [here](doc/documentation.md).

 ### Run the codes
-Before running the executable file, please make sure the GUI communication between the docker and the host is OK.
-If GUI communication is unable to setup, please enable the "disable_gui" in the config file.
+Before running the executable file, ensure that the GUI communication between the Docker container and the host is set up correctly.
+If GUI communication is not possible, enable the "disable_gui" option in the config file.
 ```
 // Run the main executable file with argument indicating the path to the json file
 cd $YOUR_PROJECT_PATH$/bin